| Developing relationships with customers is all

 influence.
 Why for example should marketing be involved in recruitment

+of employees in other departments?
 The idea of internal marketing might be flawed.
 Too many of the

 conditions relating to the relationships between individuals and